rh24/spend-it-here-jquery-front-end/README.md

 Users will be able to filter businesses based on whether or not discounts/specials are being offered for those paying in crypto.
 This feature appears as a link in the navigation bar.

 Users may view their profiles to see a list of reviews they have left for listed businesses.
+Additionally, commenting functionality has been added via AJAX and jQuery on the front end.
+In the future, users will be able to dynamically filter businesses by cryptocurrencies accepted after typing into a search bar in the business index.

+Contributions are welcome!
+Fork and clone the repo, run `rake db:seed` and `rake db:migrate`.
+Run on a local server via `rails s`.

 ## Installation